coder83431/-Building-Intuition-for-DNS/README.md

 </p>
  <p>

 1. Connect into DC-1 as your domain admin account (mydomain.com\jane_admin).
-Additionally, connect into Client-1 as an admin (mydomain\jane_admin)
+Additionally, connect into Client-1 as an admin (mydomain\jane_admin).

 </p>